Russian voters agree to let Putin seek 2 more terms

 MOSCOW (AP) — Russian voters approved changes to the constitution that will allow President Vladimir Putin to potentially hold power until 2036, but the weeklong plebiscite that concluded Wednesday was tarnished by widespread reports of pressure on voters and other irregularities.

-With three-fourths of all precincts counted, 77.6% voted for the constitutional amendments, according to election officials.
+With 55% of all precincts counted, nearly 77% voted for the constitutional amendments, according to election officials.

 For the first time in Russia, polls were kept open for a week to bolster turnout without increasing crowds casting ballots amid the coronavirus pandemic — a provision that Kremlin critics denounced as an extra tool to manipulate the outcome.